sjcjoosten/amperspiegel/README.md

 # LICENSE
 #

-I put a GPL-3 license to get you started on using this software.
+I put a GPL-3 license to get you started on using and modifying this software.
 For the license see the file LICENSE.
 I am the only contributer (as of Sept 2016).
 This means that if you need a less restrictive license (like BSD / Apache 2.0) you should just contact me, I'll probably be open to it.

 #
 # GETTING STARTED